 Provides an alternative employment arrangement for Australian Apprentices and employers whereby a Group Training Organisation (GTO) recruits potential and/or existing Australian Apprentices under an Apprenticeship/Traineeship Training Contract and places them with host' employers while they undertake their training.

-If you import goods into Australia, you need to be aware of customs and duty, import permits, quarantine permits and treatment that apply to imported goods.
-This page links to information on customs requirements, prohibited & restricted goods, quarantine requirements and further assistance for importers.
+Importing goods into Australia, you need to be aware of customs and duty, import permits, and quarantine permits and treatment that apply.
+Provides information on prohibited and restricted goods, customs and quarantine requirements and further assistance for importers.

 Indigenous Higher Education Units are located in universities around Australia.
 These Units provide support to Indigenous students, further Indigenous academic studies, create a network of Indigenous students and academics and provide an Indigenous presence on university campuses.